OrionStark/barberros-back-end/README.md

 # Barberros
 Barberros back-end for barbers online android application.
 This code is for my friends.

+# First thing you need to start before running the server
+1. Open your mongodb service
+2. command ``` sudo service mongod start ```

 # How to use it
 ```javascript